Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Classical analysis of scalar Carrollian electrodynamics

 The equations of motion for sCED can be obtained by varying (\ref{eqn:lag}) with respect to the fields $B,A_i$ and $\phi$, resulting in:

-which agrees with \cite{Bagchi:2019clu} if we set $m=0$ in (\ref{eqn:eom}).\\[5pt] Noether theorem suggests that associated to every continuous symmetry of the Lagrangian, there exists a corresponding global conserved charge.
-Since the Lagrangian (\ref{eqn:lag}) is invariant under Carrollian symmetry \eqref{eqn:fieldaction}, the associated Noether charges for sCED are given by
+which agrees with \cite{Bagchi:2019clu} if we set $m=0$ in (\ref{eqn:eom}).
+It is instructive to note that the Lagrangian (\ref{eqn:lag}) enjoys the following gauge invariance:

+where $\alpha_1$ and $\alpha_2$ are arbitrary functions (For a detailed discussion on the gauge structure of Carrollian electrodynamics we direct the reader to \autoref{section:dirac}).\\[5pt] Noether theorem suggests that associated to every continuous symmetry of the Lagrangian, there exists a corresponding global conserved charge.
+Since the Lagrangian (\ref{eqn:lag}) is invariant under Carrollian symmetry \eqref{eqn:fieldaction}, the associated Noether charges for rotations $(Q(\omega))$, space and time translations $(Q(p), Q(h))$ and boosts $(Q(b))$ are given by